 Mahmutpasa Bazaar (aka Mahmutpasa Slope) and adjacent Uzuncarsi Street (meaning Long Market Street) are local markets stretching from the Grand Bazaar to the Spice Bazaar.

 Spice Bazaar is 350 years old marketplace.
 It has a structure similar to the Grand Bazaar, but it is very small compared to that.
 You can buy spices, Turkish delight and souvenirs from the Spice Bazaar, which is also known as the Egyptian Bazaar.

-Once you cross the historical Galata Bridge and leave the Historical Peninsula behind, you arrive to Karakoy.
+Once you cross the historical Galata Bridge and leave the Historical Peninsula behind, you arrive to Karakoy neighborhood.
 Karakoy is the district that reflects the 19th century, the last period of the Ottoman Empire.
-Many consulates and banks were opened in Istanbul, the capital of the Ottoman Empire at that time.
+Many consulates and banks were opened in Istanbul, the capital of the Ottomans at that time.
 The resulting cosmopolitan structure can still be observed today.

 The Historical Peninsula represents the Classical period of the Ottoman Empire, whereas Beyoglu and the Bosphorus represent the Modern period.
 For this reason, you feel like you are in a European city while visiting Karakoy, Galata and Istiklal Street.

 The popularity of Karakoy has increased in recent years.
 With the construction of the new cruise port of Istanbul, Galataport, Karakoy became even more popular.
 For this reason, you can see stylish boutique hotels, restaurants and cafes in Karakoy.

 Galata Tower is a building from the late Byzantine period.
 Genoese had a trade colony in Constantinople at that time.
 They had an autonomous area in the Galata neighborhood and they built this tower for security purposes.
 Today, Galata Tower is one of the symbolic structures of Istanbul.